 The directory includes the contact details of every member, including e-mail and website addresses, specialities and opening hours.
 There are also geographical and speciality indexes for easy cross-referencing.
 The directory is updated and reprinted annually and is widely distributed at ABA book fairs, at major book fairs in the USA and Europe, to our counterparts in the ILAB, to libraries and the media, and to members of the public through the ABA office and members’ shops.
 The last edition was printed in 2018.
 Please visit our Find a Bookseller for the most up to date list of our members.

 The Office, situated in Central London, has a team consisting of the Secretary (Riley Grant), Marketing and PR (Rachel Chanter).
 Office hours are usually 9.30am to 5.30pm and, whilst providing day-to-day advice and service to members, the Office also handles a great number of calls from the public and trade alike, requesting information about the buying and selling of books.
 In particular, members of the public telephone regularly looking for booksellers who are specialists in particular areas and the office can help put them in touch with the most suitable members.

 ABA Newsletter and Bulletins

 The ABA Library contains over 1,000 bibliographical reference works built up and added to over many years.
 The Library Catalogue may be consulted on the ABA website, or copies are available from the ABA office.
 Books are available to all members for short-term loan and the Library can be visited on request.
-The Librarian, Roger Treglown, also provides a bibliographical enquiry service for members.
 It remains an invaluable resource for members without ready access to the major institutional reference libraries.